MarilenaRoque/alligatorRunner/README.md

 <h1 align="center">Alligator Runner</h1>

-> This is a RPG game developed with Phaser library.
+> This is an RPG game developed with Phaser library.
-> At this game the main character has to jump trough platforms collecting as many coins as possible.
+> At this game the main character has to jump through platforms collecting as many coins as possible.
-> For each coin collected the player increase his/her score.
+> For each coin collected the player increases his/her score.
-> At the end of the game, the user can submit his/her score and a leaderboard is displayed, with the top 6 scores.
+> In the end of the game, the user can submit his/her score and a leaderboard is displayed, with the top 6 scores.